Phil Craig: Leader of South Africa’s Referendum Party

 33:20.57 – Brian David Crane

 Yeah, is there a push at all at the federal level.
-So what is the history of some of these bills as far as you know so you had the national the national party there was this transition from the national party to the a and c under Mandela.
-Um.
-And like when did these policies come into effect.
+What is the history of some of these bills as far as you know so you had the national the national party there was this transition from the national party to the A and C under Mandela.
+When did these policies come into effect.
 They came into effect in the 90’s like and is there any talk at all at the federal level of actually trying to get rid of these or because they’re to me the root of a lot of the stuff which is like very anti meritocratic right?
 I like it.
 It’s basically race based.
 It’s not meritocratic.

 33:48.79 – Phil Craig